The consequences may be devastating if you or a loved one suffers an injury in a car accident.

 Why Choose Our Phoenix Car Accident Attorneys

-It’s no secret that there are an overwhelming number of car accident attorneys in Phoenix.
+It’s no secret that there is an overwhelming number of car accident attorneys in Phoenix.
 However, we know that not all attorneys have trial experience, and some simply hand clients off to legal assistants.

 At Flores, Tawney, & Acosta, we believe that every case deserves the full attention of an attorney.
 What’s at stake for many clients is simply too great to brush aside, so we aggressively fight on their behalf.